Assam Regiment: History

 Within six months of its raising, the regiment was ordered to move to Digboi to defend the oil fields.
 In early 1942, it moved to Ledo and was involved in reconnoitering the alignment for the famous Stilwell Road.
 In 1944, when the invasion of India by Japan was imminent, the regiment was moved to Jessami and Kharasom to delay the advance of the Japanese 31st Division.
-The young regiment soon proved its capabilities within three years of its raising, at the consecutive battles of Jessami, the epic defence of Kohima and the capture of Aradura, all of which were awarded as battle honours (now known as pre-independence battle honours) to the regiment.
+The young regiment under the command of Lieutenant Colonel William Felix “Bruno” Brown soon proved its capabilities within three years of its raising, at the consecutive battles of Jessami, the epic defence of Kohima and the capture of Aradura, all of which were awarded as battle honours (now known as pre-independence battle honours) to the regiment.
 The regiment earned high praise for its combat skills in World War II.
-In its very first operation, the regiment won 71 gallantry awards.
+In its first operation, the regiment won 71 gallantry awards.
 In addition, the regiment won six battle honours including Jessami, Kohima, Aradura, Toungoo, Kyaukmyaung bridge-head and Mawlaik.
 It was also awarded the theatre honour Burma: 1942–45.
 Seldom has a regiment won so many gallantry awards, battle honours and theatre awards in a single campaign.

-Two battalions were part of the Indian Peace Keeping Forces in Sri Lanka in 1988 and a battalion served in Cambodia in 1993 as part of the United Nations Transitional Authority in Cambodia.
-Five Territorial Army (TA) battalions (including 2 Eco battalions) and three Rashtriya Rifles (RR) battalions are affiliated with the regiment.
-The unique cultural and tribal character of the regiment makes for a fine combination of cheerful, tough and willing soldiers who excel in operations in mountainous and jungle terrain.
-The regimental colours are Black and Scarlet (state colours of undivided Assam) and Green (the colour of the infantry).
-Gold (colour) was added on the occasion of the Golden jubilee.
-Badges are of silver with black backings.
-The side arm is the 'Dah'.
-The regimental language is Hindi.
-When spoken in the regiment, it is a quaint and unique mixture of Hindi generously sprinkled with words from all the northeastern languages and sounds cryptic to the uninitiated.

-The regiment, from a small group of three battalions at the time of independence, has now become a 25-Battalions strong force with 17 regular Battalions, 3 Rashtriya Rifles Battalions, 5 Territorial Army Battalions (including 2 Eco Battalions) and 2 Battalions of Arunachal Scouts.
-Since independence, battalions of the regiment have participated in the Sino-Indian War of 1962 and all the conflicts with Pakistan.
-The regiment was awarded a battle honour for its tenacious defence at Chaamb in the Indo-Pakistani War of 1971.
-Two of its battalions, 4 Assam and 7 Assam, have had the privilege of being part of the Indian Peace Keeping Force (IPKF) in Sri Lanka and 1 Assam, 15 Assam and 10 Assam have the unique distinction of being part of the UN Peace Keeping Force in Cambodia (UNTAC), Lebanon (UNIFIL) and the Democratic Republic of the Congo (MONUSCO) respectively.